-This Code of Conduct applies to Councillors.
+This Code of Conduct applies to Council Committee members and delegates of Council who are not Councillors or staff of the Council.
+It also applies to advisers of Council for the purposes of clause 4.12.
 It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") which is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2005 ("the Regulation").